chiyodad/cbeams.github.io/_posts/2014-08-31-git-commit.md

 <a name="why-not-how"></a>
 ### 7. Use the body to explain what and why vs. how

-Here is a great example of a [commit from Bitcoin Core](https://github.com/bitcoin/bitcoin/commit/eb0b56b19017ab5c16c745e6da39c53126924ed6) that explains what changed and why:
+This [commit from Bitcoin Core](https://github.com/bitcoin/bitcoin/commit/eb0b56b19017ab5c16c745e6da39c53126924ed6) is a great example of explaining what changed and why:

     commit eb0b56b19017ab5c16c745e6da39c53126924ed6
     Author: Pieter Wuille <pieter.wuille@gmail.com>